jdwrhodes/Music_Recommendation_Website/README.md

 ### Dashboard
-We are using Tableau build visualizations and Flask to deploy our model through an interactive dashboard using Python and HTML.
+We are using Tableau to build visualizations and Flask to deploy our model through an interactive dashboard using Python and HTML.
 Heroku will be used for app hosting.

 ### Data Source
 Our primary data source is the Kaggle dataset titled Spotify Dataset 1922-2021, ~600k Tracks which contains information and audio feature measurements fon tracks and artists obtained using the Spotify API.